 Have you ever started watching something with the intent for it to fail?
-This might sound strange but after having this show recommended to me by so many people I wanted to come here today and just rant on how horrible it was just so I could stick it in their faces that they were wrong.
+This might sound strange but after having this show recommended to me by so many people I wanted to come here today and just rant on how horrible it was just so I could stick it in their faces and state they were wrong.
 Unfortunately I ended up liking Oda Nobuna no Yabou a lot more than I wanted even with its various faults.

 Understand this if you are interested in watching this anime; this is not a serious action/adventure show.
 I was lead to believe after the first couple minutes that this was going to be a storytelling of how our average Joe was going to help lead Japan to peace.
 While that is the underlying focal point of the show, this show tries to do exactly what Campione! and High School DxD tried to get away with; being a smart harem.
 This show is a harem first, historical action drama second.
 The show feeds off of those awkward fanservice scenes that have been recycled throughout anime’s recent history of garbage.
 Just to note however that this show does not go as far as either Campione! or High School DxD in terms of its fanservice level; I’m just pissed that this aspect really ruined what could have been a great story.
 The story starts out with our main protagonist Yoshiharu somehow being sent into the past during one of Japan’s civil war struggles.
 It just so happens that our “hero” is a historical game nut that knows this time period very well.
 He then uses his knowledge to take Hideyoshi Toyotomi’s (apparently someone really important that ends up dying in the first minutes) place in history to help Nobuna Oda (the head of a noble family and ruler of a part of Japan) unify Japan and end the civil war.
 The events that take place in the anime are actually pretty interesting to watch unfold because the more Yoshiharu helps Nobuna the more the past begins to change.
 He must then learn what has really happed compared to what he remembers from his games.
 There is also some slapstick comedy thrown in here and there making it pretty funny in some cases.
 Overall the anime is quite interesting to watch it’s just unfortunate that the fanservice scenes really ruined the overall mood of the show.